s-shaligram/Mental-health-care/README.md

 List of features-

-1. "MindNight: Users can change to dark theme for better sleep and relaxation."
+1. "MindNight: Users can change to dark theme for better viewing and relaxation."
 2. "EaseMind: Users will have All-in-One health suggestions based on their current mental health."
 3. "MoodMaster: Users can use daily mood tracking."
 4. "MentalCheck: Users can use self-assessment to assess their current mental health."